Theft Offenses More Than a Decade of Experience. Hundreds of Cases Handled and Won.

 • Intimidation

-When is Theft a Felony in Ohio?
+When Does Larceny Become a Felony in Ohio?

-Typically, if the amount of property stolen is worth more than $1,000, the crime is considered felony theft.
+Typically, if the amount of property stolen is worth more than $1,000, the crime is considered felony larceny.
 In some circumstances, even if the amount is less than $1,000, felony charges may be brought, such as in the case of stealing a vehicle, credit card, firearm, or drugs.

 • A $1,000 fine